 When I first started this blog, my best friend gave me a suggestion for a post:

-‘How does it make you feel during moments to yourself?
-Do you enjoy them?
-Do you feel guilty about enjoying them?
-Do you try to plan them?
+‘How does it make you feel during your alone time, moments to yourself?
+Do you enjoy being alone?
+Do you feel guilty about enjoying it?
+Do you try to plan time to yourself?
 What is your dream 15 minutes alone.
 Being a parent but wanting time alone.
 How does it make you feel?’

 I have been saving this for now, as I am about to have 2 WHOLE DAYS to myself.